brave-digital/react-native-wikitude/README.md

 	```

 ### iOS

-At the moment, iOS integration is not documented.
-Please contribute to update me!
+React native linker should handle all the linking for you, or you can manually link the FrameWork if you want it in a different location as long as you change the Framework Search Path to the correct path in Xcode.

+Also make sure the bridge is after React Native projects in your build order.

+The JavaScript Framework Version 7.2 is included in this repository.

 ## Usage

 The module exposes just one function:
 ```typescript
 function startAR(architectWorldURL: string, hasGeolocation:boolean, hasImageRecognition:boolean, hasInstantTracking:boolean, wikitudeSDKKey:string)
 ```